 The rest of this paper is organised as follows.
 In Section 2 we discuss some relevant work about models describing document components.
 In Section 3 we give an overview of DoCO, presenting its foundations and formal characterisation to describe the organisation of documents according to both structural patterns and rhetoric structures.
-In Section 4 we illustrate how DoCO is presently being used for annotation and document component retrieval, two high-value tasks in literature management and analysis.
-Finally, in Section 5 we present further development planned for the near future.
+In Section 4 we illustrate how DoCO is presently used for tasks of annotation and document component retrieval, of high value in processes of literature management and analysis.
+Finally, we conclude in Section 5 and present further development planned for the near future.